skyrimer/DBL-Micro-Soft/Final_code/README.md

 The code gets the variables using `check_env_vars()` function defined in `_0_Constants\\env_vars.py`.
 Thus, if security concerns is not and issue, check_env_vars() can be modified to explicitly return the values.

+If you are not planning to use MySQL and will be working with local SQLite3 database then you don't need to set the environment variables.

 ## How to run
 1. Clone the repository:
 ```console